How does a joint account work?

 How many people can share a joint current account?

-Having a joint current account to pay for household expenses, such as bills, food, rent or a mortgage, means you can keep track of your outgoings and budget more easily.
+Having a joint current account to pay for household expenses, like bills, food, rent or a mortgage, means you can keep track of your outgoings and budget more easily.
 With two sets of income making up the account, you could also earn more if you get a good interest rate.
 Once you’ve paid in your agreed monthly amount, you’ll know exactly how much of your wages are left.
 You might want to put this amount into your own current account or a savings account.

 What’s more, if all or both of you pay a set amount into the account each month, it helps to avoid arguments over who owes what.

 What are some of the disadvantages of a joint account?

 With a joint bank account, someone else will have access to your money.
 If your salary goes into the account, the other joint account holder will be able to see just how much you earn, and vice versa.
 The other account holder is also entitled to withdraw all of the money.

 But it’s not just a lack of financial privacy.
 You’re also binding yourself to another person who may or may not be as savvy with their money as you, and any bad credit experiences on that account will reflect badly on you too.
 This could impact your credit rating.